Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the Non-parametric Bootstrap: Summary

-The probabilistic model and bootstrap algorithm were also tested on an experimental data set from the NIST Beam Conjoiner.
-For those data it was necessary to modify the probabilistic model for the integrating sphere in two ways: (1) the flux presented to the instrument for each experimental run was the sum of exactly two fluxes, one contributed by each beam; and (2) the electronic noise was allowed to increase proportionally with flux.
-The model was deemed to perform well for these data because pointwise 95~\% prediction intervals for the residuals enveloped exactly 95~\% of them.
 After a further calibration step, for the Beam Conjoiner data set, the component of uncertainty in a calibrated value, attributable to estimation of the linearizing function, was found to be less than 0.025~\% for most of the range of the instrument.
 The method provides unbiased estimates for nonlinear corrections required in high-precision calibrations along with accurate uncertainty statements.